 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326); Measurement of Credit Losses on Financial Instruments.
 This accounting standard update ("ASU" or "Update") on accounting for current expected credit losses on financial instruments ("CECL") will replace the current probable incurred loss impairment methodology under U.S. GAAP with a methodology that reflects the expected credit losses.
 The Update is intended to provide financial statement users with more decision-useful information about expected credit losses.
-This Update is applicable to the Company on a modified retrospective basis for interim and annual periods in fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-The Company expects to adopt this ASU on January 1, 2023.
-The impact of adoption on the Company's financial statements will depend on the composition of the loan and investment securities portfolio as of January 1, 2023, general economic conditions, and other factors that are not known at this time.
-Although management is in the process of evaluating the impact of adoption of this ASU on its consolidated financial statements, management does believe that this ASU will lead to significant changes in accounting policies and disclosures related to, and the methods used in estimating, the ACL.
-To date, the Company has executed a detailed implementation plan through the adoption date, implemented a software solution to assist with the CECL estimation process, and has completed a data gap analysis.
+This Update is applicable to the Company on a modified retrospective basis for interim and annual periods in fiscal years beginning after December 15, 2022.
+The Company adopted this ASU on January 1, 2023.
+To date, the Company executed a detailed implementation plan through the adoption date, implemented a software solution to assist with the CECL estimation process, and has completed parallel run models, and finished a data gap analysis.